inlinedio/ikv-java-client/src/main/java/io/inlined/benchmarks/README.md

 ### Execute
 `java -cp /path/to/jar io.inlined.benchmarks.runner.MultiThreadedRunner "{redis|ikv}" "params"`.
-Where `params` are of the format "key:value" ex "threads:2".
+Where `params` are of the format "k1:v1,k2:v2" ex "threads:2,max_qps:10000".
 For full param reference list, see javadocs for `MultiThreadedRunner`.

 ### Code Layout